grimme-lab/xtb_docs/source/crest.rst

 The process is also restarted if a better conformer is found after the normal MD sampling around the lowest conformers or the GC.
 Compared to the regular MTD-GC workflow the optimization thresholds are set differently.
 Hence, for typical drug sized molecules the total CPU time of the iMTD-GC workflow is approximately the same as with MTD-GC, while better CREs are produced.
-All CREs that a found within the iterations are included in the conformer/rotamer ranking process.
+All CREs that are found within the iterations are included in the conformer/rotamer ranking process.
 The iMTD-GC worflow is outlined graphically in the figure below.

 .. figure:: ../figures/crest-v2i.png